 To illustrate, let’s say you are the more financially responsible partner.
 Generally, there’s no problem here unless you see your role as a reason for superior behavior.
-Understand that your gift for financial matters does not negate the likely reality that your partner is competent and responsible in other areas of your relationship.
+Understand that your gift for financial matters does not end the likely reality that your partner is competent and responsible in other areas of your relationship.

-In other words, please don’t equate your partner’s appeals or requests with stupidity or child-like behavior.
+In other words, don’t equate your partner’s appeals or requests with stupidity or child-like behavior.
 Don’t behave as though their questions are stupid or beneath you.

-What’s are better solutions?
+What are better solutions?

 - Try stating “my concern with this is… let’s talk more so I can better understand where you’re coming from.”
 This communicates respect.